 Here are the answers to all the questions pet owners are asking about Covid-19

-Concerns have been raised about pets contracting the new coronavirus after two dogs in Hong Kong and a cat in Belgium tested positive for Covid-19 following close contact with infected humans.
+Concerns have been raised about pets contracting the new coronavirus after several animals tested positive for Covid-19 following close contact with infected humans.

 Dogs can contract certain types of coronaviruses, such as the canine respiratory coronavirus, but this specific novel coronavirus, or Covid-19 as it’s known, is not considered to be a significant threat to pets.

 In this Q&A, we answer some of the many questions pet owners are asking about Covid-19.
 For the most up-to-date advice for pet owners from the UK government click here.

 While there have now been several instances of cats and dogs testing positive for Covid-19 through close contact with infected humans, based on the limited information available to date, there is still no evidence that pets are playing a role in the spread of the virus.

 Based on the animal species investigated so far, laboratory studies suggest that cats are the most susceptible to this novel coronavirus.
 A study carried out in China and widely shared on social media reported that cats and ferrets can be infected with coronavirus but it is hard for dogs to catch the disease.
 In this laboratory setting cats were able to transmit the infection to other cats.
 The findings from this study were, however, based on a very small number of animals being deliberately and artificially exposed to high levels of Covid-19.